Background & Inspiration

 While the scattered ashes and grotesque body parts strewn across the foreground of “Spiritual Purifiers” conjure up abominable pictures of voodoo ceremonies, ritual killings, pagan worship and human trafficking prevalent in various parts of Africa, Asia, North, South and Latin American countries, it is the huge-eyed exalted caricature of a human head with gigantic teeth comprised of twigs that heftily adds to the painting’s somber mood.

-The highlighted word “true” is crucial to underscore as it is the differentiator between this world's notion of leadership which emphasizes control due to its oblivion to the five original principles upon which enduring leadership is established: namely identity, authority, faith, purpose and vision.
+The highlighted word “true” is crucial to underscore as it is the differentiator between this world's notion of leadership which emphasizes "control and dominion over people" due to its oblivion and misconception of the eight original principles upon which enduring leadership is established: namely identity, heritage, faith, authority, purpose, freedom, wisdom and vision.

 Described in his Kingdom Lexicon as a universal commodity ‘who’ delivers the same value in every nation on the face of the earth, truth is incorruptible, immutable, timeless and fearless.
 Furthermore, truth cannot be civilized, modernized or improved upon because The truth is not a respecter of races, peoples, ethnicities, offspring, clan, lineage, folk, tribe, bloodline or family.

 The reference to true or truth as “who” and placing a definite article “the” before the word so that it reads as “The Truth” makes it clear that Nya’ is referring to the source of all truth, God.